SJ429/MatplotlibStudy/README.md

 What good is data without a good plot to tell the story?

-The project analyzed the performance of Capomulin versus the other treatment regimens.
+The assignment was to use Python Matplotlib to analyze the performance of Capomulin versus the other treatment regimens.

-Python Matplotlib was used to manipulate and visualize the data and findings.
+Thus, Python Matplotlib was used to manipulate and visualize the data and findings.

 The analysis used a completed with data from two datasets in CSV format, Mouse_metadata.csv and a Study_results.csv.